bsiever/microbit-pxt-blehid/README.md

 https://user-images.githubusercontent.com/1421446/149252173-0dd6ebf0-fa2b-4070-8c2c-92288513195c.mp4

 ## Re-programming and keys

-Reprogramming the micro:bit can cause the micro:bit's version of the key to be destroyed, but the other device (computer/phone/tablet) will still have its copy of the key.
-The other device will still try to connect to the micro:bit, but it will ignore any messages from the micro:bit (since the micro:bit doesn't have a key to encrypt communication).
+Reprogramming the micro:bit can cause the micro:bit's version of the key to be destroyed, but the other device (computer, phone, tablet, etc.) will still have its copy of the key.
+The other device will still try to connect to the micro:bit, but then it will ignore any commands from the micro:bit since the micro:bit doesn't have a valid key.
 To be able to communicate the devices will have to exchange keys again.
-You'll need to make the other device (computer/phone/tablet) "forget" the key and then go through the pairing process again.
-You also use bluetooth settings to cause devices to forget keys:
+You'll need to make the other device (computer, phone, tablet, etc.) "forget" the key and then go through the pairing process again.
+You also use bluetooth settings to cause devices to forget keys (un-pair).

+Here are examples of unpairing on each operating system:

 ### iOS Un Pair